Favorite Plants of

 Height & Habit

 In time it can develop a trunk.
 We’ve been growing ours for 8 or 9 years and haven’t gotten a trunk.
-In the shorter term, the leaves are maybe 4’ long.
-So maybe 4-5 tall and 8 feet wide.
+In the shorter term, the leaves are about feet long, so plan on 4-5 feet tall and 8 feet wide.

 Special Features